 Photos of Past Eclipses

-S&T's readers often travel great distances (such as the Arctic and Indonesia) to stand in the Moon's shadow and record the otherworldly spectacle taking place in the sky above them.
-Browse through their amazing images — then imagine capturing some of your own on August 21, 2017.
+S&T's readers often travel great distances to stand in the Moon's shadow and record the otherworldly spectacle taking place in the sky above them.
+Browse through their amazing images — then capture some of your own on August 21, 2017.

 Planning for the Eclipse